bertbesser/dvc-deps-management/blog-article.md

 git add .dvc/config # save remote configuration, such that cached data can be pulled from your new remote when your team colleagues checkout the git repo
 ```

-### Shortcut for the setup
+## Using a DVC project as a dependency
-If you're not having the time to execute the extended walkthrough, you can step into hands-on fun from here and use [this publicly available DVC project](https://github.com/bbesser/dvc-deps-management-companion) as a DVC dependency.
+If you're not having the time to execute the extended walkthrough, you can step into hands-on fun from here.
+[This publicly available DVC project](https://github.com/bbesser/dvc-deps-management-companion) was created by the extended walkthrough and can be used as a DVC dependency.
-The S3 remote for the project's DVC cache is also publicly readable, and is readily configured.
+The S3 remote for the project's DVC cache is publicly readable.

+### dvc get and dvc import

+We discuss how to access a DVC project's _outputs_.
+An output is some (possibly binary) file created by the pipeline defined in the project.
+To be precise, an output file is created by some stage of the pipeline, e.g. the training stage creates a trained model as output.
+Recall that the pipeline and its output file are versioned.
+Consequently, any version of any output file can be accessed.

+We present two ways to access an output, namely `dvc get` and `dvc import`.
+Intuitively, `dvc get` simply 'downloads' an output file.
+`dvc import` downloads an output file and additionally considers what version was fetched.

+TODO (package management, ci)

+### dvc get

+TODO

 # Notes
 now you can try `dvc get` as follows